isabelcabezasm/langgraph_cursera_labs/README_TL;DR.md

     - `networkx` (for graph operations)
     - `pygraphviz` (for advanced graph visualization)
     - `pydantic` (for structured data validation)
-    - `tavily-python` (for external knowledge retrieval in original Lab 03)
+    - `tavily-python` (for external knowledge retrieval in Lab 03 and 04)
-    - `azure-cognitiveservices-search-websearch` (for Bing Search integration in Lab 03 alternative)

 ## Setup